HTTPArchive/almanac.httparchive.org/src/content/en/2021/capabilities.md

 The Web Share API is supported by Safari (iOS, macOS), and Chrome and Edge (Windows, Chrome OS).
 It's currently a <a hreflang="en" href="https://www.w3.org/TR/web-share/">Working Draft</a> at the Web Applications Working Group.
 This is one of the first stages of the track to becoming a W3C Recommendation.

+{{ figure_markup(
+caption="Mobile websites use the Web Share API", content="642,507", classes="big-number",
+sheets_gid="2077755325",
+sql_file="fugu.sql"
+)
+}}

 With 566,049 (9.00%) desktop and 642,507 (8.58%) mobile sites, the Web Share API is the most used Fugu API.
 For example, the <a hreflang="en" href="https://beta.paintz.app/">beta version of the PaintZ app</a> allows you to share a drawing with another locally installed application via the save dialog.

+{{ figure_markup(
+image="web-share-api.png",
+caption='The beta version of PaintZ uses the Web Share API to share drawings with local applications', description='Screenshot showing a drawing application with an overlay of the built-in messaging application that received the drawing from the app.', width=676, height=419
+) }}

 ## URL Handlers and Declarative Link Capturing
 The last two productivity-related capabilities described in this chapter are URL Handlers and Declarative Link Capturing, additional methods for even deeper integration with the operating system.